 I have a Google Doc with about twenty possible ideas of stories for novels I might or might not write at some point.
 I always thought I am just gifted to come up with such ideas.
 But I am really not.
 They’re nothing special.
 Literally anyone can write a novel.
 I truly believe that.
 Because you already have all the tools you need: You’re alive.

 Look, ideas alone don’t sell.
+That’s part of what makes the inspiration fallacy such a boldfaced lie.
 I can tell you I have an idea for a space opera story with the topic of transcending one’s brain into a robot.
 And all its implications.
 Cool, right?
 No. This has probably been written before, but I could still make millions with it.
 Why?
 Most art has already been done.
 Most ideas aren’t really new ideas.
 They’re ideas that have existed before, they’re either just re-interpreted, or put into one’s own words and worlds.

 Lots of blog posts, Tweets, emails you see and receive aren’t really new content.
 They are existing ideas put into different words, made funnier, or explored deeper.